 Line 6 – Title Plant Rent and Maintenance

 The line includes all direct costs incurred in connection with the rental or lease of title plants.
-It also includes costs incurred by the company in connection with the participation in joint maintenance agreements for title plants owned by others.
+It also includes costs incurred by the reporting entity in connection with the participation in joint maintenance agreements for title plants owned by others.

 Line 7 – Claim Adjustment Services